FAST TRACK to Michigan Administrator Certification

 Q: Does this program lead to an advanced degree?

-A: Although the Fast Track option itself does not provide a degree, it is embedded in the Master of Arts in Educational Leadership program.
-This allows students to complete another master’s degree with the addition of three courses, which is nine additional credits.
+A: Although the Fast Track option itself does not provide a degree, it is embedded in the Specialist in General Education degree program.
+This allows students to complete an Ed.S. degree with the addition of three courses, which is nine additional credits.
 The department recommends that you secure your state license and then continue on to complete the master’s degree.
 Six of the nine credits then count toward your five-year administrator certification renewal.
-Fast Track students also may elect to take their 21 credits for administrator certification and then transfer those credits to the Specialist in Educational Leadership, Ed.S., or the Master of Arts in Educational Leadership programs at CMU.

 Q: Is the Michigan administrator certification transferable to other states?